-The micro:bit device should be referred to as the “BBC micro:bit”.
-Any other phrase describing the hardware is incorrect.
+- The device is called the BBC micro:bit; Any other phrase describing the hardware is incorrect.
 Note that we always use a small “m” in “micro:bit” when referring to the hardware.

+- We are the Micro:bit Educational Foundation.
+We are not the “BBC micro:bit Foundation”.
+We can be called the “Foundation” where the context of “micro:bit” has already been established, such as in this document.
 Any other phrase describing the Foundation is incorrect.
 Note that we capitalise the “M” in “micro:bit” only when we refer to the Foundation.

 Use of the micro:bit logo

-Any logo NOT shown above should not be used.
-In particular old logos that include “BBC” should not be used.
+Logos shown above are the official micro:bit logos, and are the only ones which should be used.
+Old-style logos that include “BBC” should not be used.

-You should NEVER use our logo to imply that your organisation, products, or the services you offer, are official or provided by the Foundation
+You should NEVER use our logo to imply that your organisation, products or the services you offer, are official or provided by the Foundation.

 Images of the micro:bit